Hill Training

 Hill Training Builds Strength—And More

-Beginners shouldn’t do hill training.
-If you’ve run several road races, you could run 1-4 hills (as mentioned below) on one of the short runs during the week.
-More experienced runners can follow the scheduled hill sessions on the schedules in this book.
+Beginners should avoid hill training.
+However, if you’ve run several road races, you could run 1-4 hills (as mentioned below) on one of the short runs during the week.

 The Hill Workout